JoaoLopesF/RemoteDebug/README.md

       (foo) -> this is a function name that calls the rDebug* (C1) -> It is running it Core 1 (only for ESP32)

-And You can change port number in begin method (see below)

 ## Wishlist

     - Http page to begin/stop the telnet server